- The average cost of car insurance in Nevada is $3,963 a year or $330 per month, based on our data analysis.

 Rates based on driver profile, history and habits in Nevada

-If you get caught speeding in Nevada, your car insurance rates will increase by 30% when you renew your policy.
-Typically, you’ll pay the increased premiums for three years.
-But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.
+If you receive a speeding ticket in Nevada, be prepared for your car insurance rates to rise by up to 34% when you renew your policy.
+This increase might last for about three years.
+However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.

 Car insurance cost in Nevada for high-risk drivers